Meta Given: Career

 Given taught home economics for 20 years (1902–1922) while she went to high school, normal school, and college.
 Given worked for the Evaporated Milk Association from 1925 to 1930 as their first Director of Home Economics.

 Her best-selling The Modern Family Cookbook was first published in 1942; the Encyclopedia of Modern Cooking was published in two volumes in 1947.
 Both were revised and reprinted in succeeding decades and followed during the 1950s, 1960s and early 1970s by other volumes about food and cooking.

 Given authored a famous column for the Chicago Tribune from 1930 to 1931 with over 365 articles to her credit – writing the "Chicago Cook Book" and "Food Talk" articles.
 Given also wrote a syndicated column for newspapers across the nation often called "Eat well on $12 week" from 1939 to 1949.

 She recommended that Americans help themselves each day to ten different categories of foodstuffs to ensure adequate nutrition: 1) milk; 2) meat (or cheese for those who don't eat meat); 3) green or yellow vegetable; 4) another vegetable; 5) potato (once a week pasta or rice can take the place but increase vegetable); 6) egg; 7) butter; 8) whole grain; 9) citrus fruit or tomato; and 10) another fruit.

-Given died in Lakeland, Polk County, Florida, in November 17, 1981.
+Given died in Lakeland, Polk County, Florida, on November 17, 1981.